Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: EPSL Framework

-After the aggregated activations' gradients downlink broadcasting is completed, the server sends the unaggregated activations' gradients (i.e., the gradients that are obtained at the cut layer by executing BP on the last-layer unaggregated activations' gradients.) to corresponding client devices over the wireless channel.
+\textit{6) Unaggregated Activations' Gradients Transmissions:} After the aggregated activations' gradients downlink broadcasting is completed, the server sends the unaggregated activations' gradients (i.e., the gradients that are obtained at the cut layer by executing BP on the last-layer unaggregated activations' gradients.) to corresponding edge devices over the wireless channel.